Which skills does the programme cover? Why did Cambridge choose these skills in particular?

 Measuring skill development is very different from measuring subject knowledge.
 The best way to support learners in developing their skills is not by formally testing them.
 Instead it is by having regular communication with them, referring to the Learning Objectives and Success Criteria in the Challenge they are working on, helping them to see where they are doing well and what they can do to improve.
 This means teachers should refer to the relevant Learning Objectives and Success Criteria in every lesson.

 The Learning Objectives describe the skills learners should be able to demonstrate in each stage of the programmes.
-These show progression through Primary and Lower Secondary.
+These show progression through Primary and prepare learners for Lower Secondary.

-The Teacher Guide has more information on this in Section 4.5 and you should refer your teachers to it.
+The Teacher Guide has more information on giving feedback to learners in Section 4.5.

 Should we benchmark learners in Stage 1 when they start?
 If we don’t, how will we evidence their skill development and the value of the programme?